Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/index.rst

 * `Stable Baselines 3 <https://github.com/DLR-RM/stable-baselines3>`_ is used as a default source of RL algorithms (although PrimAITE is not limited to SB3 agents)
 * `Ray RLlib <https://github.com/ray-project/ray>`_ is used as an additional source of RL algorithms
 * `Typer <https://github.com/tiangolo/typer>`_ is used for building CLIs (Command Line Interface applications)
-* `Tensorflow <https://github.com/ray-project/ray>`_ is used for training and inference of neural networks in machine learning
-* `Jupyterlab <https://github.com/jupyterlab/jupyterlab>`_ is used an extensible environment for interactive and reproducible computing, based on the Jupyter Notebook and Architecture
+* `Jupyterlab <https://github.com/jupyterlab/jupyterlab>`_ is used as an extensible environment for interactive and reproducible computing, based on the Jupyter Notebook Architecture
 * `Platformdirs <https://github.com/platformdirs/platformdirs>`_ is used for finding the right location to store user data and configuration but varies per platform
 * `Plotly <https://github.com/plotly/plotly.py>`_ is used for building high level charts